FREQUENTLY ASKED QUESTIONS

-Infrastructure Victoria will play an important role in identifying and prioritising Victoria’s long-term infrastructure needs.
-Having this work done by an independent agency will provide the community with reassurance that infrastructure projects are chosen on merit.
+Infrastructure Victoria plays an important role in identifying and prioritising Victoria’s long-term infrastructure needs.
+Having this work done by an independent agency provides the community with reassurance that infrastructure projects are chosen on merit.

 What do you mean by infrastructure?